-The Group's financial instruments that use Level 3 inputs to measure fair value include "financial assets measured at fair value through profit or loss - investments in private equity fund" and "financial assets measured at fair value through other comprehensive income - equity investments".
+The Group's financial instruments that use Level 3 inputs to measure fair values include "financial assets measured at fair value through profit or loss - investments in private equity fund" and "financial assets measured at fair value through other comprehensive income - equity investments".

-Most of fair value measurements categorized within Level 3 use the single and significant unobservable inputs.
+Most of fair value measurements of the Group categorized within Level 3 have single and significant unobservable inputs.
 Equity investments without an active market contains multiple significant unobservable inputs.
 The significant unobservable inputs of the equity instruments are independent from each other, as a result, there is no relevance between them.

-Quantified information of significant unobservable inputs was as follows:
+Quantified information of significant unobservable inputs were as follows:

-Inter-relationship between significant unobservable inputs Significant and fair value Item Valuation technique unobservable inputs measurement Financial assets at fair value through other comprehensive income- equity investment without an active market Comparable market approach Price-Book ratio multiples (1.58~5.31, and 1.45~5.33 on December 31, 2021 and 2020, respectively) • The higher the multiple is , the higher the fair value will be. • Lack-of-Marketability discount rate (30% on December 31, 2021 and 2020) • The higher the Lack- of-Marketability discount rate is, the lower the fair value will be.
-Financial assets at fair value through profit or loss-investments in private equity fund Net asset value method • Net asset value · Inapplicable
+Item Valuation technique Significant unobservable inputs Inter-relationship between significant unobservable inputs and fair value measurement Financial assets at fair value through other comprehensive income-equity investment without an active market Comparable market approach Price-Book ratio multiples (1.21~3.77 and 1.58~5.31 on December 31, 2022 and 2021, respectively) · The higher the multiple is , the higher the fair value will be. · Lack-of-Marketability discount rate (30% on December 31, 2022 and 2021) · The higher the Lack- of-Marketability discount rate is, the lower the fair value will be.
+Financial assets at fair value through profit or loss-investments in private equity fund Net asset value method · Net asset value · Inapplicable